Positioning for Canadian Bank Earnings Season

 This article is for information purposes.
 The information contained herein is not, and should not be construed as, investment, tax or legal advice to any party.
 Particular investments and/or trading strategies should be evaluated relative to the individual’s investment objectives and professional advice should be obtained with respect to any circumstance.

-Commissions, management fees and expenses all may be associated with investments in exchange traded funds.
+Commissions, management fees and expenses all may be associated with investments in exchange-traded funds.
 Please read the ETF Facts or prospectus of the BMO ETFs before investing.
-Exchange traded funds are not guaranteed, their values change frequently and past performance may not be repeated.
+Exchange-traded funds are not guaranteed, their values change frequently and past performance may not be repeated.

 For a summary of the risks of an investment in the BMO ETFs, please see the specific risks set out in the BMO ETF’s prospectus.
 BMO ETFs trade like stocks, fluctuate in market value and may trade at a discount to their net asset value, which may increase the risk of loss.
 Distributions are not guaranteed and are subject to change and/or elimination.

-BMO ETFs are managed by BMO Asset Management Inc., which is an investment fund manager and a portfolio manager, and a separate legal entity from Bank of Montreal.
+BMO ETFs are managed and administered by BMO Asset Management Inc., an investment fund manager and a portfolio manager, and a separate legal entity from Bank of Montreal.

-Distributions are not guaranteed and may fluctuate.
-Distribution rates may change without notice (up or down) depending on market conditions.
-The payment of distributions should not be confused with an investment fund’s performance, rate of return or yield.
-If distributions paid by an investment fund are greater than the performance of the fund, your original investment will shrink.
-Distributions paid as a result of capital gains realized by an investment fund, and income and dividends earned by an investment fund, are taxable in your hands in the year they are paid.
-Your adjusted cost base will be reduced by the amount of any returns of capital.
-If your adjusted cost base goes below zero, you will have to pay capital gains tax on the amount below zero.
-Please refer to the distribution policy for BMO ETF set out in the prospectus.
 Cash distributions, if any, on units of a BMO ETF (other than accumulating units or units subject to a distribution reinvestment plan) are expected to be paid primarily out of dividends or distributions, and other income or gains, received by the BMO ETF less the expenses of the BMO ETF, but may also consist of non-taxable amounts including returns of capital, which may be paid in the manager’s sole discretion.
-To the extent that the expenses of a BMO ETF exceed the income generated by such BMO ETF in any given month, quarter or year, as the case may be, it is not expected that a monthly, quarterly, or annual distribution will be paid.
+To the extent that the expenses of a BMO ETF exceed the income generated by such BMO ETF in any given month, quarter, or year, as the case may be, it is not expected that a monthly, quarterly, or annual distribution will be paid.
 Non-resident unitholders may have the number of securities reduced due to withholding tax.
-For further information, see Distribution Policy in the BMO ETFs’ prospectus.
+Certain BMO ETFs have adopted a distribution reinvestment plan, which provides that a unitholder may elect to automatically reinvest all cash distributions paid on units held by that unitholder in additional units of the applicable BMO ETF in accordance with the terms of the distribution reinvestment plan.
+For further information, see the distribution policy in the BMO ETFs’ prospectus.

-BMO (M-bar roundel symbol)” is a registered trademark of Bank of Montreal, used under license.
+BMO (M-bar roundel symbol)” is a registered trademark of Bank of Montreal, used under licence.